Hong Kong protests deepen retail gloom as China visitors stay away

 “There are a lot of shopping malls in Hong Kong; we can just go elsewhere.”

-Additional reporting by Kinling Lo, Twinnie Siu and Christina Lo; Editing by Anne Marie Roantree and Jacqueline Wong
+Additional reporting by Kinling Lo and Twinnie Siu; Editing by Anne Marie Roantree and Jacqueline Wong